ianwillie/ianasciidocpreview-active-editor-info/README.md

-README_NEW.md   20231224
+README_NEW.md   20230205

+I've created a branch Test_Changing_htmloutputDir which puts the temp directory in /home/ZZZZianasciidocpreview-active-editor-info/temp/ .
+This is based on a minimal change to my original main push.
+All the same files as before should appear in temp/.
+Many thanks to @dadreggors for the stimulation as to why this might be a useful change.
+Please try this and let me know how you get on.
+The htmloutputDir can be changed to "./" to have the temp/ directory appear in the project directory.
+See the comments in the lib/...view.js file for how to do this.

+(There are several new .html files starting htmloutputFileRawFromAsciidoc which show different modes of asciidoctor.js .adoc conversions.
+In the future these will be used to generate the linked style css files which will be incorporated into the outputhtml file.
+Eventually, but not yet, this output will be controlled from within the .adoc file as css attributes.)

+Note: this is the first time I have pushed a branch, so it might not have gone according to plan.
+Please let me know.

-Latest update with Ctrl-Alt-Shft-F to open external Folkon browser which gives a realistic working version of adoc file.
+Latest update with Ctrl-Alt-Shft-F to open external Falkon browser which gives a realistic working version of adoc file.

 My version of an asciidoc-preview "ianasciidocpreview-active-editor-info"
 ========================================================================